Peter Turkson: Reform of the international financial system

-In response to the global economic crisis that hit in 2008, Turkson, together with bishop Mario Toso, elaborated a proposal to reform the international financial system by creating a Global Public Authority and a Global Bank that consider the interests of all developing countries.
+In response to the 2008 financial crisis, Turkson, together with bishop Mario Toso, elaborated a proposal to reform the international financial system by creating a Global Public Authority and a Global Bank that consider the interests of all developing countries.
 The document of 40 pages was officially presented in October 2011 and criticises the current structure of the International Monetary Fund and other institutions.

 Society

-In a 2010 interview by L'Osservatore Romano, Turkson stated that “toxic values” such as “relativism” and “atheistic secularism” should be avoided.
+In a 2010 interview by L'Osservatore Romano, Turkson stated that "toxic values" such as "relativism" and "atheistic secularism" should be avoided.
 He also stated that bad political leadership and exploitation of differences between many Africans has led to a lack of peace and justice in Africa.

-In August 2015, Turkson spoke at an anti-abortion conference of the Ghana Catholic Bishops Conference in Accra's Holy Spirit Cathedral.
-In 2017, he held that pro-life activism and the message on climate change “are not separable.”
+In August 2015, Turkson spoke at a pro-life conference of the Ghana Catholic Bishops Conference in Accra's Holy Spirit Cathedral.
+In 2017, he held that pro-life activism and the message on climate change "are not separable."